blockspacer/gcp-infra-stuff/gke/cloud-run/README.md

 --scopes cloud-platform

 ```
-* to use a manged service, use the gcloud to deploy
+* To use a manged service, use the gcloud to deploy
 ```
 gcloud config set run/cluster_location us-central1-b